 Small Cell Technology in the City of Newport Beach

 Wireless data consumption has grown remarkably in the last few years, outpacing the capacity of current telecommunication infrastructure.
 Smartphones, tablets, smartwatches, the collective devices we use to live chat with friends and stream video and music have created an unprecedented wireless data demand.
 Small cell technology is being deployed around the country as the leading solution to meet soaring data usage and make coverage more reliable.
 Small cell technology will also help deploy future technologies like 5G, driverless cars, and other concept technology like the Internet of Things.
 To improve wireless signal strength in the community, the City is working closely with wireless carriers to deploy small cell technology on existing public infrastructure.
-The City is committed to ensure small cell proposals comply with all zoning and building code requirements and that the aesthetic integrity of the city Newport Beach is preserved.
+The City is committed to ensure small cell proposals comply with all zoning and building code requirements and that the aesthetic integrity of the city of Newport Beach is preserved.

 Frequently Asked Questions